randovania/randovania/README.md

 **Where is the Flying Ing Cache inside Dark Oasis?**

 The Flying Ing Cache in this room appears only after you beat the Power Bomb Guardian.

+**When causes the Dark Missile Trooper to spawn?**

+Defeating the Bomb Guardian.
+Be careful: defeating the Bomb Guardian also locks the blue door in that room until you to visit Agon Energy Controller, which needs bombs.

+**What causes the Missile Expansion on top of the GFMC Compound to spawn?**

+Defeating the Jump Guardian.

 ## Community